JyotiranjanBiswal/design-pattern/Creational/Factory/README.md

 **Factory Method:**

 Factory Method and simple factory patter are most similar to each other but difference is factory method has multiple factories.
-You can use factory method if you have large number of product classes and want tp group them.
+You can use factory method if you have large number of product classes and want to group them.

 **Restriction**

-1: *each factory you create must implement a factory interface to make them polymorphic*
+1: *Each factory you create must implement a factory interface to make them polymorphic*
 2:

 ```
 <?php